Posted on Dysfunctional Programming 2018-08-11

 I’ve never really needed to upgrade the kernel a particular distro ships with beyond the usual updates, except in this case which I explored due to the abysmal battery life I have always experienced on any of the distributions I have tried.

-Though not as common as Debian, for example which moves at a much slower pace, any time I researched manually upgrading kernels for Ubuntu I’ve always seen posts and comments generally discouraging it, and I guess depending on how it is done it can be error prone and could potentially lead to a non-bootable system.
-Though I am quite familiar with a lot of Linux, there are still a lot of things that I don’t know and don’t necessarily have time to research before hand or fix especially when I am still needing to get a lot of work done.
+Though not as common as Debian, which moves at a much slower pace, any time I researched manually upgrading kernels for Ubuntu I’ve always seen posts and comments generally discouraging it, and I guess depending on how it is done it can be error prone and could potentially lead to a non-bootable system.
+Although I am quite familiar with a lot of Linux, there are still a lot of things that I don’t know and don’t necessarily have time to research before hand or fix, especially when I am still needing to get a lot of work done.

-mainline kernel repo which contains automated builds of the
+kernel repo which contains automated builds of the latest supported

 dpkg -i linux*.deb them.